“The iPhone 13 continues to be Apple's mainstay model, offering most of the value of the Pro at a lower price.”

 - No higher refresh rate or telephoto lens

 The iPhone 13 is the new iPhone that Apple expects most people to buy, and it’s easy to see why.
-It has most of what makes the premium 13 Pro and 13 Pro Max great, including the blazing-fast A15 Bionic processor, an ultrawide camera, and a battery that easily provides than a full day of usage before you need to recharge.
+It has most of what makes the premium 13 Pro and 13 Pro Max great, including the blazing-fast A15 Bionic processor, an ultra-wide camera, and a battery that easily provides than a full day of usage before you need to recharge.
 But should you buy it over the iPhone 14?
 That’s what we aim to answer here in our iPhone 13 review, looking at how the device fairs over a year after it’s first hit the shelves.

 The more notable difference comes when you look at the back.
 There’s still a vaguely squarish camera housing, but the camera array is positioned differently, with the two sensors placed across from each other rather than vertically.
 That’s the primary way you’ll be able to tell the older and newer models apart.

 Other differences are a bit harder to spot.
 The iPhone 13 measures 5.78 x 2.81 x 0.30 inches and weighs 6.14 ounces, making it just a tiny bit heavier than the 5.78-ounce iPhone 12, likely to accommodate the larger battery.
 That’s a worthy trade-off, and in terms of overall footprint and pocketability, I consider the iPhone 13 to be a one-handed device even though the iPhone 13 Mini is Apple’s “official” compact phone.